gojimmypi/osp/PR_Text.md

 The patch can be applied to either desired `realm-core` commit (`a5e87a39` or `5533505d1`), so the files `realm-commit-a5e87a39.patch` and `realm-commit-5533505d1.patch` are the same.

-The patch files are code-only.
+The patch files are code-only updates, primarily as related to wolfSSL.
 Some of the tests require updated certificates. (e.g. certs at the commits have since expired).
 See the [upstream realm-core certificate-authority](https://github.com/realm/realm-core/tree/master/certificate-authority) and [upstream realm-core test](https://github.com/realm/realm-core/tree/master/test) for various `.pem` certificates and other testing support files.

 ### Visual Studio Projects Reload

 There's one highly undesired oddity that has not yet been resolved: Upon a fresh clone, the first build causes all of the project files to spontaneously replace all `msbuild` macros in the various project files with actual values for the current user.
+Occasionally afterwards, even when reverting all changes, an unknown spontaneous event will re-trigger the project file edits and reload.

 For details see the thread in https://github.com/dotnet/msbuild/issues/5486 and the related [Visual Studio Developer Community Issue](https://developercommunity.visualstudio.com/t/NETSdk-build-runs-unexpectedly-undesir/10816622?viewtype=all).